ulule/python-mangopay/docs/usage.rst

     except NaturalUser.DoesNotExist:
         print 'The natural user 2 does not exist'

-Retrieve all users:
+Retrieve all users

 .. code-block:: python

     users = User.all()
     print users  # [<NaturalUser: victor@hugo.com>, <LegalUser: support@ulule.com>]

-Retrieve users with a pagination:
+Retrieve users with a pagination

 .. code-block:: python